amalraj28/password_manager/README.md

 # password_manager
-A project to manage passwords of user across different websites.
-Stores the user data in a text file.
+This branch consists of a Python program to manage passwords of user across different websites.
+The user data is stored in a text file.
 It can also generate password if needed.

 The project uses `Tkinter` module to create user interface.
 Once the user enters the required data and clicks `Add` button, a pop-up message for confirmation comes up.
 Upon confirmation, the data is saved in a txt file (here it's `passwords.txt`).